First Measurement of the $\nu_e$ and $\nu_\mu$ Interaction Cross Sections at the LHC with FASER's Emulsion Detector: The FASER detector and data taking

 After chemical development, the emulsion films are read out by the Hyper Track Selector (HTS) system~\cite{Yoshimoto:2017ufm}.
 The HTS system divides each emulsion film into eight readout zones.
 A multi-stage alignment procedure is used.
 The first alignment between each two consecutive films is performed using the recorded track hits for each readout zone.
 The data are then divided into sub-volumes of 1.7~cm $\times$ 1.7~cm $\times$ 15 films due to limitations in memory usage, and to achieve a better alignment resolution.
 After a second alignment between each two consecutive films and track reconstruction in each sub-volume, an additional alignment is applied by selecting those tracks crossing 15 plates to improve the tracking resolution.
-Finally, the track reconstruction procedure links track hits on different films by correlating their positions and angles.
-The track reconstruction algorithm is based on the algorithm developed for the NA65/DsTau experiment and more details can be found in Ref.~\cite{DsTau:2019wjb}.
-The reconstructed data quality is checked using penetrating muon tracks.
-Figure~\ref{fig:position_resolution} shows the measured position resolution of 0.3 $\mu$m in a plane transverse to the beam.
-The track hit efficiency in each film was measured to be greater than 90\% in the reconstructed volumes, corresponding to an efficiency greater than 99.98\% for detecting tracks with at least three hits in seven films.
+Finally, the track reconstruction procedure~\cite{DsTau:2019wjb} links track hits on different films by correlating their positions and angles.